 Underscore vs. underline

 An underscore is different than an underline.
 If you are trying to underline any letter, number, or other text, the underline feature should be used.
-The underscore, by contrast, takes the place of another character, like a number, letter, or symbol.
+The underscore, by contrast, takes the place of another character, like a number, letter, or symbol; it cannot be used under another character.